olimah/backupuser/README.md

 README file for backupuser:

-backupuser is a simple but effective user backup utility, that creates a backup of a user's home directory ~/.
+backupuser is a simple but effective utility, that is mainly used to create a backups of a user's home directory.
+The backups themselves are stored in subfolders of ~/backups ordered by year.

-Backups are stored in ~/backups and its subfolders ordered by year.
+As part of the backup process, the backup file can be copied to locally attached external storage devices such as USB drives and/or copied to another server via scp.

-Next to creating the backup itself, backup files can be copied to localy attached external storage devices such as USB drives, or copied to other servers via scp.
+Some special options exists for the root user: He can generate a list of installed packages and can furthermore create backups of the /etc directory.

-The root user can prior to creating his backup generate a list of installed packages.
-He can furthermore create a backup of the /etc directory.
+The SHA256 checksum of each backup is recorded in a report file.
+This report file can, through the use of another script, be replicated on the external storage devices to verify the integrity of the backups.

 See the manpage for a detailed description of options and further capabilities.